wdongw/MyMagick/README.md

 HomeBrew remove the X display support, which makes it inconvenient to display images.
 Here is the fork takes it back.
 A pre-compiled version was published as a release, which was compiled under OSX Sequoia for AMD64 Arch.
 No further version will be given.
+You can download the binary package, or homebrew is recommended for package management:

+**brew install wdongw/mymagick/homebrew-mymagick**

 HEAD version is recommended, just let homebrew to download it and compile/install: